Who am I?

 Why All is Ephemeral?

 I’ve always been fond of the word “ephemeral”, not just the sound of it, but its meaning of something that lasts only a short time.
 This is essentially true of everything.
 For all of us, our time does have limits, we are all ephemeral, making our individual marks on the world and on the lives of others and living on only in memory and the fragments of our lives that we leave behind.
-2018 hammered this point home to me more than any other in my life.

 I wanted the word “ephemeral” in the blog title and came up with “All is Ephemeral” which I thought sounded good.
 It turns out that a Roman Emperor, Marcus Aurelius (Russell Crowe’s Emperor in Gladiator, the old one, not Joaquin Phoenix) beat me to it with his Meditations with such quotes as, “All is ephemeral, both what remembers and what is remembered.”
 Hopefully, Marcus Aurelius won’t mind too much if I borrow a line.